All planning checklists

 Create a shared communication channel (e.g., WhatsApp group)

-Warn guests that mobile signal can be patchy in remote Dorset areas like parts of the Purbeck Hills or deeper into West Dorset.
+Warn guests that signal drops in remote Purbeck Hills and deeper West Dorset.

 Moderate·High impact